AndreVarandas/nodedex/README.md

 *Media*

 - [http://localhost:8080/api/v1/static/images/](http://localhost:8080/api/v1/static/images/) - Base endpoint for images.
-You must also provide the full image path.
-Eg: `http://localhost:8080/api/v1/static/images/001Bulbasaur.png`.
+You should append the pokemon number and name in the following format: `http://localhost:8080/api/v1/static/images/001Bulbasaur.png`.
 - [http://localhost:8080/api/v1/static/thumbnails/](http://localhost:8080/api/v1/static/thumbnails/) - Base endpoint for thumbnails.
-You must also provide the full thumbnails path.
-Eg: `http://localhost:8080/api/v1/static/sprites/001Bulbasaur.png`.
+You should also append the pokemon number and name in the following format: `http://localhost:8080/api/v1/static/sprites/001Bulbasaur.png`.
 - [http://localhost:8080/api/v1/static/sprites/](http://localhost:8080/api/v1/static/sprites/) - Base endpoint for sprites.
-You must also provide the full sprite path.
-Eg: `http://localhost:8080/api/v1/static/sprites/001MS.png`.
+For sprites use pokemon number plus MS to get the full image url, like: `http://localhost:8080/api/v1/static/sprites/001MS.png`.

+## Developing

+If you want to make any changes, a [docker-compose.dev.yml](docker-compose.dev.yml) basic file is provided, so you can attach chrome inspector to the docker container.

+You can start it with:

+`docker-compose -f docker-compose.yml -f  docker-compose.dev.yml up -d`

 ## LICENSE
 [MIT - André Varandas](LICENSE)